 Registering Quitclaim Deeds

 A completed and signed deed is generally recorded at the register of land records in the county in which the property is located.
 A clerk stamps the deed with the date and time of recording and the book and page number in which the deed is recorded.
 You must pay a fee the time of recording.
 Standard recording fees are in the range of $14 to $21.
 Transfer taxes may be due at the time of recording, depending on county and state laws.

-- Sacramento County Public Law Library: Completing and Recording Deeds
+- Sacramento County Public Law Library: Law 101 Deeds and Affidavits

 - County Recorder of Santa Cruz California: Recording